Meet the Psychologist

 Emotional regulation difficulties, chronic stress, and burnout

-Relationship and communication challenges connected to neurodivergent traits
+Relationship and communication challenges influenced by neurodivergent patterns